 Beyond just this, advanced CASB solutions also apply traditional security countermeasures such as content analysis for data loss prevention and protection from harmful content, as well as the ability to scan uploaded data for malware.

-CASB is not only a powerful tool for stopping data sprawl in Office 365, but for the entire catalogue of SaaS applications utilised in today’s cloud-heavy workspace, protecting everything from collaborative workplaces to cloud storage apps.
+CASB is not only a powerful tool for stopping data sprawl in Microsoft 365, but for the entire catalogue of SaaS applications utilised in today’s cloud-heavy workspace, protecting everything from collaborative workplaces to cloud storage apps.

 For more information on how to use CASB to address data sprawl in your organisation, visit the Defence365 hub.